How to Build Relationships with Your High School Teachers

-By the end of your junior year or the beginning of your senior year, you'll need to ask one to three of your teachers for recommendation letters for your college applications.
+By the end of your junior year or the beginning of your senior year of high school, you'll need to ask one to three of your teachers for recommendation letters for your undergraduate applications.
 This is why it's important for some of your teachers to know you personally.
-We’ve provided a few helpful tips for getting to know your teachers better before application season.
+Here are a few helpful tips for getting to know your teachers better before application season.

 Seek Advice Outside of Class